spring-projects/spring-integration-splunk/README.md

 * scope
 * owner

 The default host is *localhost* and the default port is *8089*.
-The *timeout* attribute indicates how long to wait for a connection in miliseconds.
+The *timeout* attribute indicates how long to wait for a connection in milliseconds.

 Development